ditrit/leto-modelizer-plugin-core/guides/documentations/configuration.md

 - `rootContainer`: Define root container options, like gap and margin.
 - `container`: Define default container options, like gap and margin.
 - `keysBinding`: Define key binding for actions.
+- `i18n`: Define all specific translations of your plugin.

 ## Tag your plugin